Courses Descriptions 2024

 Where: Montmorency Community Church

-Leader: Tony Lee, Rod Savage, Rod Evans
+Leader: Tony Lee, Craig Harrison, Rod Evans

 Jazz Appreciation (MUS01a)